yfhanhust/MiniBatchSpectralClustering/README.md

 ## Note ##

 The Nystrom approximation based spectral embedding algorithm is also used as a baseline in the comparative experiments of our paper

+## Shuttle data used in this example code ##

+You can download the shuttle data from https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html#shuttle

+We use both training data shuttle.scale and the testing data shuttle.scale.t.
+We merge them into one single training data matrix for clustering.
+Due to limit of space, we don't share the data directly in this repo.